RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

       - Intention to deceive
     - Allegations against another lawyer must be bona fide and on reasonable grounds
   - Duty to other lawyers - transfer of client (most states)
-    - If a client terminates a lawyer’s engagement before completion of a matter and instructs another lawyer to take over the matter
+    - If a client terminates a lawyer's engagement before completion of a matter and instructs another lawyer to take over the matter
       - When the first lawyer receives a direction from the second,the first lawyer should promptly provide to the second all documents and other information necessary to the proper conduct of the matter.
       - That obligation is, of course, subject to any lien claimed for unpaid costs
         - which the second lawyer has an obligation to secure on behalf of the first lawyer.